-BE1-51/27C Time Overcurrent Relays electrical characteristics and operational features are defined by a combination of letters and numbers that make up its style number.
-The model number, together with the style number, describe the options included in a specific device and appear on the front panel, drawout cradle and inside the case assembly.
+BE1-51/27C Time Overcurrent Relay electrical characteristics and operational features are defined by a combination of letters and numbers that make up its style number.
+The model number, together with the style number, describes the options included in a specific device, and appears on the front panel, drawout cradle, and inside the case assembly.
 Upon receipt of a relay, be sure to check the style number against the requisition and the packing list to ensure that they agree.

-Style number identification chart (Figure 1-1) defines the electrical characteristics and operational features included in BE1-51/27C relays.
-For example, if the style number were T3E Z1P B1C1F, the device would have the following:
+Style Number Identification Chart (Figure 1-1) illustrates the manner in which the relay style number is determined.
+For example, if the style number were T3E-Z1P-B1C1F, the device would have the following characteristics:

+- T Three-Phase-and-Neutral sensing, 3-phase, 4-wire voltage control

-- (T) 3-Phase-and-neutral sensing, 60 Hz - (3) Sensing input range of 1.5 to 12.0 A for phase, 0.5 to 4.0 A for neutral - (E) N.O. outputs - (Z1) Switch selectable B and C time overcurrent characteristic curves - (P) Operating power derived from 125 Vdc or 100/120 Vac
+- 3 Sensing input range of 1.5 to 12.0 amperes for phase and 0.5 to 4.0 amperes for neutral

+- E Normally open outputs

+- Z1 Switch selectable time curves

+- P Operating power derived from 125 Vdc or 120 Vac

-(B) - Current operated targets
+- B Current operated targets

-(1) - One instantaneous element
+- 1 One instantaneous element

-(C) - Push-to-energize outputs
+- C Push-to-energize outputs

-(1) - N.O. auxiliary timed output relay
+- Normally open auxiliary timed output relay

-(F) - Semi-flush mounting
+- F Semi-flush mounting